2020-21 game bird hunting forecast

 Goose hunting should improve later in the season with geese using frozen ponds for loafing and the small grain fields for forage.

 There is a special youth waterfowl and upland bird hunt on Oct.
-19 when the unit is open only to hunters age 17 and younger.
+24 when the unit is open only to hunters age 17 and younger.
+Hunt hours are the same as during the general season.
 Hunters must be accompanied by an adult 21 years or older, who may not hunt.
 Reservations are not required for this hunt.
 See page 26 of the Oregon Game Bird Regulations.

 Over 60 percent of this almost 19,000-acre area is open for game bird hunting during authorized seasons.
 Hunting is permitted 7 days per week and a free daily hunting permit is required.
 Hunting permits are available at Headquarters.
 Hunters should be aware the wildlife area is not open during the September Canada goose season.